redhookmq/redhook-1/src/markup/content/_index.md

   details: >-
     Red Hook Capital Partners helps charter schools design, build, and own their perfect campus.
   image_lrg: /images/uploads/hero-rhc-v2.jpg
-  image_sml: /images/uploads/hero-sml.jpg
+  image_sml: /images/uploads/hero-small-rhc-v2.jpg
   title: Building Better Schools Together
 services:
   details: >-
     Red Hook Capital Partners serves schools that make a powerful impact in their communities.
-We partner with high-quality schools that teach underserved students, ELL and students of color, as well as ones that provide free and reduced fee lunches or offer unique aspects to education.
+We partner with high-quality schools that teach underserved students, ELL and students of color, as well as ones that provide free and reduced fee lunches, or offer unique aspects to education.

     Red Hook is a special combination of finance and construction.
 Growing from co-founders Craig Underwood’s financial savvy and David Hyun’s deep knowledge of real estate development, Red Hook supports charter school leaders as they navigate bureaucratic red tape, construction complexity and tight timeframes.
 We’re (literally) invested in seeing you succeed.